PlamenCode/BookShop-Angular/BookShop-Angular/README.md

 7.Cart: Users can add books from the catalog to their Cart for future reference.

 # Technologies Used
-1.Frontend: HTML, CSS, JavaScript (Angular)
+1.Frontend: HTML, CSS, TS, Angular

 2.Backend: Node.js, Express.js